Web DesignDesign InspirationWebsites

 #2 Add trust signals and have a crystal-clear mission statement

-When designing a non-profit website, it is highly advisable to mind all trust signals.
+When designing a non-profit website, keeping all trust signals in mind is highly advisable.
 Five-second tests are a great initial review lens; can visitors immediately understand what your organisation does?
 If not, they likely can't trust it – and your web design needs to address that swiftly.

 For a great example of trust signals, consider UNICEF's homepage above.
 In this regard, it features:

 Most organisations don't have UNICEF's brand power, but these web design practices can only benefit trust-building.
-That UNICEF uses them despite its brand power should be a testament to their value.
+The fact that UNICEF uses them despite its brand power should be a testament to their value.

 #3 Optimise for mobile devices

-Beyond trusting the user experience, the principle of user-friendliness holds immense value as well.
+Beyond trusting the user experience, the user-friendliness principle also holds immense value.
 The more functional and easy-to-navigate a website is, the more likely it is to perform well and foster trust.

 Toward this goal, mobile-friendliness is virtually imperative.
 For one, it caters to a large audience – as mobile traffic consistently surpasses desktop traffic, according to Statista:

 This trend is also consistent with non-profit audience trends; according to Qgiv, 51% of non-profit website visitors are mobile.
-In turn, mobile-optimised non-profit websites yield 34% more donations than unoptimised ones.
+Mobile-optimised non-profit websites yield 34% more donations than unoptimised ones.

 When designing a non-profit website with mobile visitors in mind, you may specifically consider the following: